-Oracle Databse 18c comes with some cool new features for DBAs. during this article I’ll list my preferred ones.
+Oracle Database 18c comes with some cool new features for DBA’s.
+In this article, I’ll list my preferred ones.

 You can create temporary tables with these characteristics:

 – NAME must be prefixed by “ORA$PTT_” (or the present value of PRIVATE_TEMP_TABLE_PREFIX initialization parameter)

 – DATA is automatically deleted at the top of the transaction (just like GLOBAL TEMPORARY TABLES created with ON COMMIT DELETE ROWS clause)

 – DEFINITION is automatically dropped at the top of the transaction (ON COMMIT DELETE DEFINITION) or at the top of the session (ON COMMIT PRESERVE DEFINITION)